 - Is IT keeping up with the pace of change? – – While your business is growing, it will slow if your technology can’t keep up.
 If you’re frequently hearing “no” from IT when you have new requests, it’s time for a change.
 Agility is the name of the game in today’s Ag industry.

-Our IT Risk & Advisory team at Blue & Co. has helped many small and medium-sized organizations objectively assess how the current state of their IT people, process, and technologies compare to the strategic objectives of the business.
+Our Cybersecurity and Data Management team at Blue & Co. has helped many small and medium-sized organizations objectively assess how the current state of their IT people, process, and technologies compare to the strategic objectives of the business.
 This has resulted in IT strategies and roadmaps that are tightly aligned with the business strategies and allow for business-focused (as opposed to IT-focused) spending and decisions to provide the most value possible to the business.
 If you feel you would benefit from a discussion regarding how the current state of your IT function compares to the needs of your business, we would be happy to schedule a time to discuss your concerns.
-You can contact your Blue & Co contact or contact our IT practice leader, Tom Skoog at firstname.lastname@example.org.
+You can contact your Blue & Co contact or contact our Cybersecurity and Data Management practice leader, Tom Skoog at firstname.lastname@example.org.